cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

 **getSiteByOffset()**

-    For a given offset return the parent More than one parent may have the same offset; this will return the last site added.
+    For a given offset return the parent ####More than one parent may have the same offset; ####this will return the last site added.
+No - now we use a dict, so there's no guarantee that the one you want will be there -- need orderedDicts!

-    >>> class Mock(object): pass
+    >>> class Mock(Music21Object): pass
     >>> aSite = Mock()
     >>> bSite = Mock()
     >>> cSite = Mock()